magento/merchdocs/src/catalog/product-create-configurable.md

 ### Step 3: Configure the images, price, and quantity

-This step determines the images, pricing and quantity of each configuration.
+This step determines the images, pricing, and quantity of each configuration.
 The available options are the same for each, and you can choose only one.
 You can apply the same setting to all SKUs, apply a unique setting to each SKU, or skip the settings for now.

 Choose the configuration options that apply.